Diamond Dogs: Release and promotion

 In the UK, RCA released the lead single, "Rebel Rebel", on 15 February 1974, backed by the Hunky Dory track "Queen Bitch".
 The same day, Bowie recorded a lip synced performance of "Rebel Rebel" at Hilversum's Avro Studio 2 for the Dutch television programme Top Pop.
 Broadcast two days later, it featured Bowie donning what Pegg calls his short-lived "pirate image"—an eyepatch and a spotted neckerchief.
 Bowie changed this costume after the performance in favour of the "swept-back parting and double-breasted suits" of the Diamond Dogs Tour.
 For its US release, Bowie recorded a new mix in April 1974.
 Dubbed the "Latin dub mix" by Doggett, this mix was released in New York in May 1974, with "Lady Grinning Soul" as the B-side.
 The single was a commercial success, peaking at number 5 on the UK Singles Chart and number 64 on the US Billboard Hot 100.
 It further became a glam anthem, the female equivalent of Bowie's earlier hit for Mott the Hoople, "All the Young Dudes".
-However, as the lead single, the song gave little indication to the rest of its parent album's dark atmosphere and themes.

 RCA issued Diamond Dogs on 24 May 1974 with the catalogue number APLI 0576.
 The album was a commercial success, peaking at number one on the UK Albums Chart and number five on the US Billboard Top LPs & Tape chart.
 A $400,000 advertising campaign featuring billboards in Times Square and Sunset Boulevard, magazine ads, subway posters declaring "The Year of the Diamond Dogs" and a television commercial, one of the first of its kind for a pop album according to Pegg, boosted its sales in the US.
 In Canada, it repeated its British chart-topping success, hitting number one on the RPM 100 national albums chart in July 1974, remaining there for two weeks.
 RCA released the second single, "Diamond Dogs", on 14 June 1974, with a rerecorded version of Bowie's 1971 single "Holy Holy" as the B-side.
-It was Bowie's least-successful single since "Starman", peaking at number 21 on the UK Singles Chart and failing to chart in the US.
-"1984" was released as the third single in the US and Japan, but failed to chart.
-Reviewing the single in August 1974, Billboard described "1984" as Bowie's "most commercial cut ... in a long time".
+It was Bowie's least-successful single in two years, peaking at number 21 on the UK Singles Chart and failing to chart in the US.
+In July, "1984" was released as the third single in the US and Japan, but failed to chart.
+Reviewing the single the following month, Billboard described "1984" as Bowie's "most commercial cut ... in a long time".